waltercostamb/lncRNA-ortholog-reconstruction/README.md

 **Requirements:**

   - You should have all of the five genomes unpacked at your server
-  - Uncompress the MAP_FILE from this repository
+  - Uncompress the MAP_FILE from this repository, by using the following command on your bash

-    tar xvzf file.tar.gz
+        tar xvzf primates5_subset.map.tar.gz

   - Modify the blast-address.txt to include the correct $PATH to your genomes (remember to download the correct versions)
   - Check that your machine has enough memory